intuition-dev/INTUITION/_doc/docs/index.md

    mbake [enter]
 ```
-So you can work 'extreme serverless', we show how to use mbake with
+So you can work Cloud v2 (no servers), we show how to use mbake with
 - Amazon Web Services (AWS) S3 HTTP hosting
 - Mounting software Webdrive so you can mount AWS S3 as a drive
 - Google Firebase